 What Can You Do If You Are Underemployed?

 The big question for those who are in this situation is what to do about their situation.
 There are multiple potential outcomes here.
 In some situations, gaining additional training may help to support the lack of a specific skill or having a job that is no longer in demand.
 For example, for those who may have skills that are outdated as a result of a change in technology or innovation in the industry, gaining new skills may be helpful.

 In other cases, it can be hard to move beyond underemployment unless there is one-on-one help and support in finding a better-fitting job.
 That may mean networking in the field or working to find resources that can help.

 The best ways to avoid underemployment include:

-At Goodwill of Central and Northern Arizona, our team works closely with individuals who need those extra skills to find the job they desire.
+At Goodwill, our team works closely with individuals who need those extra skills to find the job they desire.
 We also offer a full network of companies that are looking for people with core skills.
 If you are finding it difficult to find a position that fits your needs, our team is ready to help you to explore new opportunities.